pluginsGLPI/fields/README.md

 The fields plugin allows you to add custom fields on glpi types : tickets, computers, users...
-Directories "inc" and "front" should be available in writing for apache user
+Directories "inc", "front" and "ajax" should be available in writing for apache user

 Addionnal data can be added :
  * In object tab